Protein-Packed Cottage Cheese Creations

 Scale

-• Chopped spinach, bell pepper, leftover cooked broccoli, or diced ham
+1 cup chopped spinach, bell pepper, broccoli, or diced ham

 Instructions

-1. Blend the eggs and cottage cheese until smooth.
+2. Blend eggs and cottage cheese until smooth.

 Notes